This Sheet Pan Bruschetta Chicken with potatoes is a healthy weeknight dinner loaded with fresh mozzarella, juicy tomatoes and basil.

 Instructions

-- Remove baking sheet from oven and top chicken with bruschetta.
+- Remove chicken and potatoes from oven and top chicken with bruschetta.
 Serve and enjoy!

 Comments & Reviews